aakash988/citibike-app/README.md

 ### Dockable Response Type
 The dockable endpoint allows a user to check whether or not a station is dockable if the user gives a station ID and the number of bikes they want to return.
-The object that is sent as a response when this endpoint is accessed looks like this:
+This is the response structure when the endpoint is accessed:

 ```js
 {